 If you are taking immunosuppressants and steroids, your health will be monitored regularly, including monitoring for any unwanted side-effects.

 In some eye clinics, the monitoring of your immunosuppressant treatment will be done by sending you to see a rheumatologist or a kidney (renal) specialist.
 This is because these doctors have experience in using immunosuppressant medications, which not every ophthalmologist has.
 It is important that you have reliable access to your monitoring and good communication between you, your GP, your ophthalmologist and, if applicable, your rheumatologist or renal specialist.

 Your ophthalmologist or rheumatologist/renal specialist will advise what your monitoring should be and how often it should be done.
 It is important to follow your specialists’ instructions and get these tests done when they are due, as the testing is designed to safeguard your health.

 Overall, the management of your treatment should aim to maximise your wellbeing on it and prevent unnecessary side-effects.

 Blood and urine tests check that your kidneys, liver and bone marrow are functioning well.
 Depending on which medications you are taking, your cholesterol levels or your blood pressure may be monitored.
 For some immunosuppressants, the blood levels of immunosuppressant (‘trough levels’) in your body have to be checked regularly to make sure you are not having too much or too little.

-These monitoring tests are done very frequently to begin with, and then repeated between every six to twelve weeks, depending on the medication you take, the test itself, your test results and your opthalmologist’s or other specialists’ advice.
-Acording to your eye clinic’s procedures, your tests may be done at your eye clinic, or by your GP, or by your local rheumatology/renal unit.
+These monitoring tests are done very frequently to begin with, and then repeated between every six to twelve weeks, depending on the medication you take, the test itself, your test results and your ophthalmologist’s or other specialists’ advice.
+According to your eye clinic’s procedures, your tests may be done at your eye clinic, or by your GP, or by your local rheumatology/renal unit.